moabukar/tech-vault/README.md

 - What is a microservice architecture and when would I consider using one?
 -

+- What is the CAP Theorem?
+- Explain the difference between horizontal scaling and vertical scaling?
+- Difference between forward proxy and reverse proxy?
+- What is Load Balancing and how does it work?
+How does it relate to reverse proxies?
+- Name me some common load balancers
+-

+### :small_blue_diamond: Databases

+- What is a database?
+- What is DBMS (Database Management System)?
+- What is the schema referred to in a Database?
+- What are different types of databases?
+- Advantages & Disadvantages of using relational databases?
+- Advantages & Disadvantages of using NoSQL relational databases?
+- What is a key-value database?
+What are some examples of this?
+- What are graph databases?
+Name some examples?
+- What is database replication?
+- What is master-slave replication?
+And what is master-master replication?
+- What is Synchronous vs Asynchronous replication?
+- What are indexes in databases?

 Advanced:

+- What are message queues?
+And what are message brokers?
+- How does the publish-subscribe model work?
+- Can you explain how an event-driven architecture works?
+- What is an API Gateway?
+How is this different from load balancers?
 - Explain why CDN (in)availability may be a problem for using WebSockets?

 ## BackEnd & FrontEnd